johanley/book-les-mots-ont-une-ame/readme.md

 It's difficult to foresee all possibilities.
 The idea here is to abandon the idea of trying to automate all possible variations in the text, and just concentrate on what you need the most in a given case.
-In most cases, what you need the most is simply the body of the chapter text.
-Secondary items like a title page or a table of contents can be hand-written directly in PostScript.

 Outline of the steps to make an output (a single PDF file):
 - 1. acquire the source text from somewhere.
      Save under the input directory.
-     Use CP-1252 encoding; convert if needed.
+     Use *CP-1252* encoding; convert if needed.
 In Java, use Charset and CharsetEncoder (I think).
-     Verify that all bytes are consistent with the CP-1252 encoding (see WeirdByteValues.java).
+     Verify that all bytes are consistent with the *CP-1252* encoding (see WeirdByteValues.java).
      Separate into chapters, if appropriate.
      Formatting codes are used in the source text (for italic text, for example).
-- 2. 'preprocess' to generate an initial version.
+- 2. *preprocess* to generate an initial version.
-     Run Java code to generate PostScript dictionaries (saved in files) that contain the source text and formatting instructions expressed in a way that's consumable by PostScript.
+     Run Java code to generate PostScript code that contains the source text and formatting instructions.
-     The main idea is to chunk the text into N 'runs' of text, with each run sharing the same style/format.
+     The main idea is to chunk the text into N *runs* of text, with each run sharing the same style/format.
-     The PostScript dictionaries (files) are then read directly by other PostScript files representing the whole document/book.
+     The generated PostScript code is manually pasted into BOOK.PS, representing the whole book.
 - 3. run GhostScript to render a PDF.
      Review manually to find errors.
 Fix where needed.
      This usually means writing code to handle a new variation on typesetting text.